alinGmail/jsonSqlQueryDoc/docs/intro.md

 select * from root.teachers

+select tea.name,tea.email from root.teachers as tea

-select * from root.teachers left join ...
+select tea.name as teacherName,stu.name from root.teachers as tea left join root.students as stu on stu.teacherId = tea.id

 distinct